sahilcodes216/Forever-Together/README.md

 # 💛 Forever-Together
-- A surprise front-end web experience made to wish a friend a happy Friendship Day,
+- A surprise front-end web experience made to wish a friend a **Happy Friendship Day,**
 - built with plain HTML, CSS, and JavaScript, no backend required.

 # 🚀 Live Demo: